ddeutils/ddedocs/README.md

 # Docs: _Data Developer & Engineer_

+> [!WARNING]
-This project will deliver about **Data Developer & Engineer Documents and Hands-On** from my experience and reference from public blogs only :warning:
+> This project will deliver about **Data Developer & Engineer Documents and
+> Hands-On** from my experience and reference from public blogs only!!!

 I will use this project be a co-pyrot for implement and serve [`MkDocs`](https://github.com/mkdocs/mkdocs) with the [Material Extension](https://squidfunk.github.io/mkdocs-material/)